xplicit/chiapos-dotnet/README.md

 ## What is current state?

-Current state: porting in progress.
-Phase1 of plotter is ported, and verified for k=25.
-Other phases are ported but not verified at all.
+Current state: porting is completed, currently verifying the correctness. k=25 plot generation is verified, next step to verify k=32 plot generation.

 ## Performance metrics